J-HangarSpace

 Bulletin Board report.
 (Photo: Kenichi Sunohara/Aireview)

 Although not a development partner, Japan invested in the FACO facility at Nagoya in part to maintain its expertise in the high-tech aerospace industry.
-While work progresses on the first aircraft, vertical logistics systems are being incorporated to compensate for the reduced floor space available.
+While work progressed on the first aircraft, a vertical logistics systems was incorporated to compensate for the reduced floor space available.

 In the latter half of 2014, the F-35 programme had made headlines as a result of the current Japanese government’s decision to conditionally lift the country’s long-standing, self-imposed ban on arms exports from April 1, 2014.
 On the one hand, the move appeared advantageous for the likes of Mitsubishi Electric Corporation and IHI, who could now plan to export their respective radar and engine components for installation in the F-35s operated by other nations’ air forces.
 On the other hand, the move prompted the Ministry of Defense to look into recouping part of its budgeted initial investment expenses, should an item of defence equipment be exported and contribute to the company in question’s profits.